 About Awbrey Cook Rogers McGill Architects + Interiors

-Awbrey Cook Rogers McGill Architects + Interiors is as San Diego-based architectural and interior design firm that was founded in 2002, where they recognize that enjoying a great restaurant is more than just about the food, it’s about the overall dining experience.
-The firm is recognized for its ability to make thoughtful transformation of spaces into elegant and unique properties that will offer value to their clients as patrons make lasting memories in the spaces they create.
+Founded in 2002, Awbrey Cook Rogers McGill Architects + Interiors is a San Diego-based architectural and interior design firm that recognizes a great restaurant is not just about the food but the overall dining experience.
+The firm is recognized for its ability to make the thoughtful transformation of spaces into elegant and unique properties that will offer value to their clients as patrons make lasting memories in the spaces they create.
 Their mission is to strive for design excellence and provide exceptional client service.
-Taking their clients from the beginning stages of a design to the completed project, ACRM Architects + Interiors provides the best quality of service at every stage of the design process.
+Taking their clients from the beginning stages of design to the completed project, ACRM Architects + Interiors provides the best quality of service at every stage of the design process.

 One of ACRM Architects + Interiors’ designs is for D-Bar restaurant, a concept created by Food Network’s celebrity chef Keegan Gerhard.
 The dessert-oriented dining space includes high ceilings, exposed masonry walls and woodwork, and large glass doors that open up the space to enjoy indoor-outdoor dining and take in the San Diego sunshine.
 Located in the Hillcrest community of San Diego, the 4,500-square-foot space also features a sidewalk café, oversized skylights, polished concrete floors, and field-constructed cable and wood trusses that give the space an industrial and modern feel.
-Another of the firm’s designs is the famous Corvette Diner, a 14,250-square-foot space with an abundance of character that looks and feels almost like a vibrant museum.
-The restaurant features quintessential diner decor on overdrive.
-The space is bright and vibrant, with a Corvette raised on an interior platform — both a touch of classic beauty and a perfect conversation piece as patrons dine.
+ACRM also designed the 12-story Pendry Hotel including its restaurant centerpiece, Lionfish Modern Coastal Cuisine.
+With two levels, the height of the ceiling opens up space.
+The wood, copper, and brass elements come together to make it feel warm and welcoming.

 J David Hawkins